 What is SMTP?

 SMTP stands for Simple Mail Transfer Protocol.
-It is a form of TCP/IP protocol that is used to enable incoming and outgoing email messages.
+It is a form of TCP/IP protocol used to enable incoming and outgoing email messages.
 TCP/IP, or Transmission Control Protocol/Internet Protocol, is the standard means of web interaction.
-Every computer or device that is capable of accessing the Internet sends and receives data through a TCP/IP application.
+Every computer or device capable of accessing the Internet sends and receives data through a TCP/IP application.

 SMTP is not well suited to handle incoming messages, so it is typically combined with one of two other common email protocols – POP3 (Post Office Protocol 3) or IMAP (Internet Message Access Protocol).

-With POP3, all email remains on the server until it is checked by the relevant user; at that point it is downloaded and deleted from the server.
+With POP3, all email remains on the server until the relevant user checks it; at that point, it is downloaded and deleted from the server.
 Typically POP3 is used for personal rather than business email.
 With IMAP, the use of which is more widespread in business settings, you can manage mail on your server without having to download it.
 It’s practical to use IMAP in conjunction with SMTP, with the former configured to receive messages and the latter configured to send them.

 What is a swap file?